kalibani/HireFazz/README.md

 ### 5. Music Generation: - Users can compose unique melodies and rhythms using AI-generated music patterns. - Different genres and moods to choose from, enabling users to create music that suits their style. - Export music compositions in widely used audio formats like MP3 and WAV.
 ### 6. Code Generation: - Developers can leverage AI-generated code snippets to enhance their productivity and efficiency. - Users can specify their programming language preferences and receive optimized code samples accordingly. - Support for popular programming languages like JavaScript, Python, and Java.
 ## Technologies Used:
 - **Next.js**: A JavaScript framework for building efficient and powerful web applications.
+- **Trpc**: "Typescript Remote Procedure Call".
+It is a way of calling functions on one computer (the server) from another computer (the client).
+With traditional HTTP/REST APIs, you call a URL and get a response.
+With RPC, you call a function and get a response.
 - **TypeScript**: A strongly typed programming language that enhances code quality and scalability.
 - **OpenAI**: Utilizes OpenAI's models and APIs to embed and generate images, videos, code, and music.
 - **Langchain Framework**: Framework for developing applications powered by language models.